Random curves, scaling limits and Loewner evolutions: Introduction

 \begin{remark} Note that the claims \ref{ei: main b simple}--\ref{ei: main hcap infty} don't depend on the parameterization. \end{remark}

 The following corollary clarifies the relation between the convergence of random curves and the convergence of their driving processes.
 For instance, it shows that if the driving processes of Loewner chains satisfying Condition~\ref{def: b unf crossing} converge, also the limiting Loewner chain is generated by a curve.
+In the statement of the result we assume that $\half$ is endowed with a bounded metric, for instance, the one inherited from the Riemann sphere.
+Another possibility is to map $\half$ onto a bounded domain such as $\disc$.